 Other than this, Holly stays busy with environmental campaigning and teaching swimming to young people.
 She enjoys all forms of exercise, trying new things, and trying to cram as many plants into her home office as possible.

 Emily joined SOS-UK as a student staff Wilding Schools Coordinator in February 2024, delivering a programme of sustainability education to secondary school students to help bring wildlife back to their school grounds.
-She has now moved on to become a full-time Bristol Schools Project Coordinator with the Blue Influencer Scheme, empowering young people aged 10-14 to build meaningful connections with their local blue spaces.
+Now as a full-time Project Coordinator she primarily works on the Blue Influencers Scheme, empowering young people aged 10-14 to build meaningful connections with their local watery environments.

-Before working for SOS-UK, she worked in a primary school and loved helping children how to engage with their environment, launching an Outdoor Skills after school club and helping the school liaise with the Avon Wildlife Trust to rewild their school pond.
-Now studying a Master's degree in Environmental Humanities, Emily loves to spend her free time reading, walking in nature, and wild swimming.
+Before SOS-UK, she worked in a primary school and loved helping children how to engage with their environment, launching an Outdoor Skills after school club and helping the school liaise with the Avon Wildlife Trust to rewild their school pond.
+Currently studying a Master's degree in Environmental Humanities, Emily loves to spend her free time charity shopping, writing poetry, and wild swimming.

 (Pronunciation: Eh-mah)